Horn Creek Baptist Church: History of Horn's Creek Church and its Restoration

 Thus, it was not until 2013 that a decision was made to move forward with the construction a caretaker's cottage.
 With the support of much volunteer help, generous contributions, and a mortgage loan from a regional bank, construction of a caretaker's cottage was begun in the spring of 2014.
 A ground-breaking ceremony was held on Palm Sunday, April 13, 2014.
 By the spring of 2015 the cottage was completed, and is, by all accounts, a very credible structure, much in keeping with the architecture of the Church.

-About this same time, the Society was fortunate to secure Barney Lamar, a Beech Island native with deep Edgefield County roots, to be the caretaker of the property.
-Mr. Lamar is a restorer of fine art and has a good grasp of local history.
-The Society could not have found a more ideal caretaker for Horn's Creek Church.
-His wonderful collection of art is beautifully displayed in the cottage and provides another interesting element for visitors to see.
+About this same time, the Society secured Barney Lamar, a Beech Island native with deep Edgefield County roots, to be the caretaker of the property.
+Mr. Lamar is a restorer of fine art.
+His collection of art is displayed in the cottage and provides another element for visitors to see.
 With the caretaker living on site, there has been no vandalism to the Church or the Cemetery.

 By the end of 2016, although the caretaker's cottage was completed and the property was protected, nothing substantial had been done restore the Church building itself.
 Then, in early 2017, a one-time grant program of the South Carolina National Heritage Corridor was announced for which the restoration of Horn's Creek Church was eligible.
 In July of that year, a $50,000 grant was awarded for the project and the requisite $50,000 in matching funds was secured from a group of committed individuals.
 The restoration work on the Church began in earnest in the Fall of 2017 and was substantially completed in 2018, including the installation of interpretive panels on the interior walls, telling the story of the region and the church.

 The Horn's Creek Church Museum is now open by appointment.
 For those more interested in the detailed history of the Church, copies of The Early History of Horn's Creek Church by Bettis C. Rainsford are available by contacting the Edgefield County Historical Society, P. O. Box 174, Edgefield, SC 29824, 803-637-2233.
 For those wanting to visit the Church, please call 803-844-8186 or 803-637-2233.